talkjs/tutorials/how-to-set-up-web-push-notifications-with-firebase/how-to-set-up-web-push-notifications-with-firebase.md

 ### Step 2: Send a message from another user

-TalkJS only sends notifications where you are currently not viewing a conversation, to save users from getting unnecessary notifications.
-For more information on exactly when TalkJS sends notifications, see [our notifications docs](https://talkjs.com/docs/Features/Notifications/#when-are-notifications-sent).
+We've set up our service worker to only show notifications when the web page is in the background, to save users from getting unnecessary notifications when they are already viewing the chat.
 So to test notifications, you will need to switch to another tab and then send a message from a different user:

 - On the device where you want to receive push notifications, go to `https://<APP_NAME>.web.app` and click the **Request token** button.
 Select to allow push notifications if prompted.
 - Switch to a different website in another different tab, or to a different app.